Guest blog by Master Beekeeper ‘in the making’ Greg Long.

 As one of the “spookier” creatures in nature, bats often get a bad reputation.
 However, bats are extremely beneficial to the ecosystem and not nearly as scary as they seem.
 There are over 1,200 species of bats and they all play a key role in sustaining our ecosystem.
 First and foremost, they are leaders in pest control — they consume millions of pest insects each year.

-Because bats can travel far distances, they can disperse seeds and help a variety of plants grow and thrive in several locations.
+Because bats can travel long distances, they can disperse seeds and help a variety of plants grow and thrive in several locations.
 There are even some species of bats that directly help pollinate plants.
 So while they may seem a little scary, remember that bats are essential to our ecosystem and they deserve our respect.

 Butterflies are often only appreciated for their beauty and not for their important role in our ecosystem.
 But while they certainly are fun to look at, they can actually help predict important climate changes.
 According to The Climatic Risk Atlas of European Butterflies, data on butterfly populations can be correlated with certain changes in climate.
 This means that by looking at changes in butterfly populations, scientists can actually predict important information regarding the climate — rising temperatures have a huge impact on a variety of factors, including biodiversity.